 How do we do this?

 We derive our authority from legislation which is further supported by our existing agreements with the majority of New Zealand publishers (and through them authors).
 Through this we are perfectly placed to facilitate the legal use of original work to everyone’s benefit.

-To calculate how licensing funds are to be distributed, we conduct sampling surveys of our license holders periodically.
-Click here to find out more about the Process.
+To calculate how licensing funds are to be distributed, we conduct sampling surveys of our licence holders periodically.
+Click here to find out more about the process.